top of page

 By Mike Earley

-Fast forward 6 months, the 1988 Mazda B2200 pickup truck I was driving decided to spin a rod bearing.
+Fast forward 6 months, the 1988 Mazda B2200 pickup truck I was driving spun a rod bearing.
 I was now in the market for a new ride.
 I began looking for a car like the one that had caught my attention last summer.
 I was lucky enough to find a 1 owner Black 1992 Honda Prelude Si with only 92,000 miles on it.
 During the test drive we pulled up next to a Ford Probe GT at the stop light.
 He threw a few revs my way and I knew it was on!
 I Revved that DOHC 2.3 Liter up, the light turned green and I dumped the clutch.
-Spinning the tires through first gear and grabbing ahold of second gear we started pulling away from the Probe, with my dad in shotgun yelling at me “Stop, Stop, Mike Stop it".
+Spinning the tires through first gear and grabbing ahold of second gear we started pulling away from the Probe, all the while my dad sitting in shotgun yelling at me “Stop, Stop, Mike Stop it".
 It was at that point I knew this was My Car!

 lude 018.jpg